 What is a Fault Tree Analysis (FTA) - Definition

 The fault tree analysis is a deductive process.
 Developers or engineers use it to find out the root cause or human errors for different types of software, engineering facilities or hardware.
 It usually starts at a single point (the undesired top-level event) and then goes downwards in the form of a tree (the top-down structure) with a number of blocks and symbols to show the relationship between events (mechanical components).
 More specifically, the definition of "Fault" in fault tree analysis indicates the occurrence of an undesired state for a component or system.
-For example, the light is failed off due to the switch failure as shown below (click on it to see more details).
+For example, the light is failed off due to the switch failure as shown below.

 Furthermore, the term "Fault" has the following three key types:

 - Primary Fault - A component failure that cannot be further defined at a lower level of a system;

 - Secondary Fault - A component failure that can be further defined at a lower level, but with limited details;

 - Command Fault - A state that is commanded by an upstream failure.

 The development of fault tree analysis has the following main stages:

 - The Early Years - In 1961, Bell Labs developed the model for the use of Air Force Minuteman Launch Control System.
 Later, Boeing company use the fault tree analysis model for the design and evaluation of both civil aircraft and commercial aircraft.
 Around the 1970s, engineers in the aerospace and nuclear power industries further adopted the fault tree analysis model for complex projects.